hikboy/linux-serial-test/README.md

 This outputs 10 bits that are easy to measure, and then multiply by 10 in your head to get baud rate.

+## A device run this command :

+    linux-serial-test -O -p /dev/ttyO0

 ![verify baud rate](https://github.com/cbrake/linux-serial-test/blob/master/measure-baud-rate-example.png)